Trundler/existdb-strings/README.md

 # existdb-strings
-Utility module that provides a mix of string functions.
+Utility extension module for eXist-db that provides a mix of string functions.

 ## Available functions